Raptor007/X-Wing-Revival/README.txt

 --Joystick--

   Deadzone: Ignore some stick/twist motion near the center to prevent drift.
+    NOTE: This setting is not used for calibrated devices!

   X / Y / Twist: Sharpest is most responsive while Smoothest is least twitchy.

 --Controller--

   Deadzone: Ignore some thumbstick motion near the center to prevent drift.
+    NOTE: This setting is not used for calibrated devices!

   Sticks: Sharpest is most responsive while Smoothest is least twitchy.